 Born and raised in the south side of Chicago, Timotheus “Pharaoh” Gordon has loved the power of writing since 3rd grade, when he copied love poems and read history literature in his free time.
 He got married to poetry in 2003 after turning in a humorous poem on his daily routine for a homework assignment.
 Writing, especially poetry, also helped him develop a voice as a African-American male with autism.

-Gordon has been performing and writing poetry for eight years.
-Now a MFA Writing student at SCAD-Atlanta, he’s exploring non-fiction and freelance writing (along with staying with his passion for poetry) in order to inspire people in the wide worlds of social justice (e.g., inner city & autism awareness) and sports.
+Now a web design certificate student at IIT, he’s exploring blogging, non-fiction, and freelance writing (along with staying with his passion for poetry) in order to inspire people in the wide worlds of social justice (e.g., inner city & autism awareness) and sports.
 He’s also adding photography to the mix, capturing everlasting moments at events (e.g., dances, rallies, cons, mission trips).

 My writing focuses on sports and social justice.
 They depict a person’s struggles and aspirations in the inner city, oppressive mainstream society, and a world where people chant “You can’t do this” when he or she is trying to break stereotypes of (let’s say): autism, being an underrepresented youth, athlete, or rapper shying away from commercialism.
 I use poetry, blogging, articles, essays, and pod-casting in expressing thoughts.